-[Wikipedia, s.v.
-"Criticism of the Bible," "Creation myth," "Creation according to Genesis," "Enuma Elis," and "Image of God," "The Bible and history," "Science and the Bible."]
+[W, "Criticism of the Bible;" "Creation myth;" "Creation according to Genesis;" "Enuma Elis;" and "Image of God;" "The Bible and history;" "Science and the Bible.")

 God blessed them, "Be fruitful and increase in number; fill the earth and subdue it."
-This was before the Fall of Man; sex was far from forbidden or shamed as a cause of Fall.
+This was before the Fall of Man; sex was not at all forbidden or shamed as a cause of Fall.
 What is more, "God saw all that he had made, and it was very good - the sixth day."
-[Genesis 27-29]
+[Genesis 1:27-29)

 Six "days" after the beginning, God saw all that he had made, was very good.
-[Gen 1:31] Anyway, things took a nasty turn after that.
+(Genesis 1:31] Anyway, things took a nasty turn after that.

 'Why not live forever?
-That is not explained very well in or around Genesis 3:22, etc. However, it is good to make streams of eternal life or eternity-life well up from inside, teach various gurus and Jesus too.
+That is not explained very well in or around Genesis 3:22, etc. However, it is good to make streams of eternal life or eternity-life well up from inside, various gurus teach.
+There are ways to do it.

 The Lord God had told the man, "You must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die."
 Many Bible translations have "die the same day" here.
-[Gen 2:17] [Adam lived on for quite a long time after that and reached a rather remarkable age - 850 years, it is written.] ⚴ 1.2.
+(Genesis 2:17)

 God, or the divine consciousness [mind] present within the first created pair, counselled them to enjoy all human sensibilities, but not to put their concentration on touch sensations.
 These were banned in order to avoid the development of the sex organs, which would enmesh humanity in the inferior animal method of propagation.
 The warning not to revive subconsciously-present bestial memories was not heeded.
 Resuming the way of brute procreation, Adam and Eve fell from the state of heavenly joy natural to the original perfect man. - Yukteswar